zhixiangyao/vite-vue2-ts-starter/README.md

-# Vite + Vue2.7 + VueRouter + Vuex + TypeScript + WindiCSS
+# Vite + Vue2.7 + VueRouter + Pinia + TypeScript + WindiCSS

-This template will help you start developing in Vite using Vue2.7+ VueRouter Vuex TypeScript WindiCSS.
+This template will help you start developing in Vite using Vue2.7+ VueRouter Pinia TypeScript WindiCSS.

 **Editor:**